3 Programming Fundamentals in R (Part I)

 ## [1] 2.4

-Variables are a powerful tool in programming, allowing us to create code that works across various situations.
+Variables are a powerful tool in programming, enabling us to create code that works across various situations.

 There are strict and recommended rules for naming variables that you should be aware of.